MUDITJAINN/Ayurveda-GPT/README.md

 We welcome contributions!
 If you have suggestions to enhance the website or fix existing issues, please feel free to open an issue or submit a pull request.

+Please attach a screenshot or video showcasing the feature or bug fix you have implemented when submitting your pull request to help us review your contribution more effectively.

 ### Fork the Repository

 1. Navigate to the repository on GitHub: `https://github.com/MUDITJAINN/Ayurveda-GPT`.